Jypear/tocketry/docs/handbooks/conditions/index.rst

 **AND**, **OR**, **NOT**.
 They also can be nested using parentheses.

-There are three ways of creating conditions in Rocketry:
+There are three ways of creating conditions in Tocketry:

 - Condition syntax
 - Condition API